tsatria03/CookyCraze/docks/readme.txt

 Four of the files, ranks.table, slots.table, prestige.table, and quests.table, use section headers in square brackets such as [sounds], [default], [rewards], [settings], and [quests].
 These are not cosmetic.
 The parser uses them to know which format to expect.
 Do not remove or rename these headers, or the parser will not be able to read the file correctly.
+Each functional header has a warning comment placed directly below it inside the file as a reminder.
+That comment is cosmetic and can be removed, but the header itself must stay exactly as written.

 Five of the remaining files, baker.event, flipper.event, jacks.table, baker.store, and achievements.table, do not use functional section headers.
 Every line in those files follows the same format throughout.
 They do have commented section headers starting with a semicolon for readability, but those are purely cosmetic and can be removed or changed freely.